Interactive Simulations with JSPlotly

 Suggestion:

-1. Load a model with PDB code, or a molecule from the PubChem website;
+1. Load a model with a PDB code, or a molecule from the PubChem site;

 2. If it is a protein, try the separate and combined effects of the sliders for CA size and opacity;

-4. Try zooming in/out or moving it around the screen with the mouse, or do it on a smartphone as instructed above;
+4. Try zooming in/out or moving it on the screen with the mouse, or doing it on a smartphone as instructed above;

-5. Show or hide each chain or all chains, ligands, and ions by clicking on the respective terms in the legend;
+5. Show or hide each chain or all chains, ligands, and ions by clicking the corresponding legend terms;

-6. Select residues of interest from the model, such as catalytic sites, coenzyme binding sites, or activity regulation sites.
-To do this, type in the corresponding field and click "highlight."
+6. Select residues of interest in the model, such as a catalytic site, coenzyme-binding site, or regulatory residues.
+To do this, type in the corresponding field and click "highlight".
 Some suggestions:

 b.
 Ranges: 15-30, A:15-30, Arg15-Asp30;